Ultra-Obscene

 Ultra-Obscene is the debut studio album by Breakbeat Era, a collaborative project consisting of Roni Size, DJ Die, and Leonie Laws.
-It was originally released on XL Recordings in 1999.
+It was released on XL Recordings in 1999.
 It peaked at number 31 on the UK Albums Chart.

 Critical reception

 Rick Anderson of AllMusic says, "Leonie Laws is not a tuneless singer, by any means, but her approach is more punk than pop, and the instrumental accompaniment is straight out of the 'darkcore' subgenre of drum'n'bass, a style typified by minor chords and creepy, robotic basslines."
 Laurence Phelan of The Independent called it "the first successful vocal d'n'b album."